status-im/nimbus-eth2/README.md

 At the moment, Nimbus has to be built from source.

-Nimbus has 4 external dependencies:
+Nimbus has the following external dependencies:

-* Go 1.12 (for compiling libp2p daemon - being phased out)
 * Developer tools (C compiler, Make, Bash, Git)
 * PCRE